ray-project/ray/doc/source/data/key-concepts.rst

 ..
   https://docs.google.com/drawings/d/12STHGV0meGWfdWyBlJMUgw7a-JcFPu9BwSOn5BjRw9k/edit

-For an in-depth guide on transforming datasets, read :ref:`Transforming Datasets <transforming_datastreams>`.
+For an in-depth guide on transforming datastreams, read :ref:`Transforming Datastreams <transforming_datastreams>`.

 Shuffling Data
 ==============

 Operations like :meth:`~ray.data.Datastream.sort` and :meth:`~ray.data.Datastream.groupby`
 require blocks to be partitioned by value or *shuffled*.
-Datasets uses tasks to shuffle blocks in a map-reduce
+Datastream uses tasks to shuffle blocks in a map-reduce
 style: map tasks partition blocks by value and then reduce tasks merge co-partitioned blocks.